Environmental Studies Internships

 Here’s the process:

 1. Find an organization or employer who will direct your work.
 Talk with that person about your goals and skills, your availability, and ask how you could be helpful to the organization.
-Some students find their internships posted on Eagle Opportunities, the Sustainable Agriculture website, www.indeed.com or the Sustain UWL Facebook page, but many times students just ask about opportunities at an organization of interest.
+Some students find their internships posted on Handshake, the Sustainable Agriculture website, www.indeed.com or the Sustain UWL Facebook page, but many times students just ask about opportunities at an organization of interest.
 Listed below are examples of previous student internships.

 2. Meet with Alysa Remsburg to discuss your internship plan and turn in the following on this Internship Approval Form: